-The JFR Summer Institute for Teachers provides the foundation for other JFR education programs, such as the Advanced Seminar and European Study Program in Germany and Poland, which delve deeply into aspects of the Holocaust not covered by other Holocaust teacher education programs.
+The JFR Summer Institute for Teachers provides the foundation for other JFR education programs, such as the Advanced Seminar and European Study Program in Europe, which delve deeply into aspects of the Holocaust not covered by other Holocaust teacher education programs.

 The JFR holds its Advanced Seminar at the Hilton Newark Airport, in northern New Jersey over the birthday weekend of Dr. Martin Luther King, Jr. This three-day intensive program is open only to Alfred Lerner Fellows.
 The Advanced Seminar focuses on specific topics within the history of the Holocaust.
 Participants are expected to complete required readings and writing assignments prior to the start of the program.
 The Advanced Seminar is limited to 24 Lerner Fellows who have been nominated by their local Holocaust center.
 The JFR subsidizes most of the costs associated with this program.

 Participation is open to Alfred Lerner Fellows who have been nominated by their local Holocaust center.
 The two-week program, which is limited to fifteen Lerner Fellows, includes visits to concentration camps, ghetto sites, and meetings with survivors, rescuers, local historians, and teachers.
 Robert Jan van Pelt is the accompanying scholar for the European Study Program.
 Participants are expected to complete required readings prior to the start of the program.